Anthony Albanese: Environment and energy

-On 16 June 2022, Albanese submitted a new Nationally Determined Contribution to the United Nations which formally committed Australia to reducing carbon emissions by 43% on 2005 levels.
+On 16 June 2022, Albanese submitted a new Nationally determined contribution to the United Nations which formally committed Australia to reducing carbon emissions by 43% on 2005 levels.
 This represented an increase from the 26 to 28% target under the previous government.
 In September 2022, the Albanese government passed legislation to write this climate target into law.
-Albanese's government also entered a bid for Australia and its Pacific island neighbours to host the 2024 United Nations Climate Change conference.
+Albanese's government also entered a bid for Australia and its Pacific island neighbours to host the 2024 United Nations Climate Change Conference.
+Albanese supported a major expansion of gas production.
+In December 2024, he approved the expansion of four coal mines.
+He declared that he would not lift the moratorium on nuclear power in Australia.